 The Day Procedure Unit features well-equipped facilities and a variety of services.
-It is staffed with skilled and experienced nurses as well as technicians that are dedicated to consistent delivery of quality non-invasive Cardiac and Endoscopic procedures in an efficient and cost-conscious manner.
-We are dedicated to providing our services in an environment which stresses patient’s privacy and confidentiality, whereby patient’s satisfaction is our ultimate goal.
+It is staffed with skilled and experienced nurses as well as technicians that are dedicated to the consistent delivery of quality non-invasive Cardiac and Endoscopic procedures in an efficient and cost-conscious manner.
+We are dedicated to providing our services in an environment that stresses patient’s privacy and confidentiality, whereby patient’s satisfaction is our ultimate goal.

 - 24-hour Holter Monitoring- to identify heart disturbances that are not readily identified with a resting ECG.

 - 24-hour Blood Pressure Monitoring （ABPM) – to get a clear picture of how your blood pressure changes throughout the day.

 - Echocardiogram – to check the structure of the heart and how it is functioning.